Louisville International Airport (SDF)

 - Jet engine tests and run-ups of more than one minute are restricted to designated areas.
 Run-ups between 9 p.m. and 7 a.m. require prior approval.

-- The Airport Authority has a state-of-the-art flight tracking system that uses a unique “multi-lateration” process for tracking aircraft operations at Louisville International Airport and Bowman Field.
-The tracking system allows users to track flights and identify aircraft in near real-time or re-play mode.
+- The Airport Authority has a state-of-the-art flight tracking system, which allows the public to track flights and identify aircraft in near real-time or re-play mode at Louisville International Airport and Bowman Field.
 Visit this link for near-live flight tracks display system for Louisville International and Bowman Field.

 Operations at Bowman Field (LOU)